Unpacking Hateful Memes: Presupposed Context and False Claims

 Presupposed context and false claims are not exclusive to hateful memes, they also appear in other social media data, such as fake news.
-If \textsf{SHIELD} framework indeed captures these features, it should generalize to broader social media tasks.
-To verify this, we applied \textsf{SHIELD} to multimodal fake news classification task.
+If the \textsf{SHIELD} framework indeed captures these features, it should generalize to broader social media tasks.
+To verify this, we applied \textsf{SHIELD} to the multimodal fake news classification task.
 For baseline models, we selected several of the most recently released and widely adopted open-source models, including SAFE~\cite{zhou2020similarity}, MCAN~\cite{wu2021multimodal}, and CAFE~\cite{chen2022cross}.
 For datasets, we used ReCOVery~\cite{zhou2020recovery} and GossipCop~\cite{shu2020fakenewsnet}.
 More details about results and implementation can be seen in Appendix~\ref{sec:fake_news}.

-The results reveal the following insights: (1) Among the baselines, although MCAN and CAFE were proposed after SAFE, their performance does not surpass it.
-This can be attributed to the absence of a validation set in their original training pipelines, which likely led to overfitting and suboptimal generalization.
-In contrast, SAFE demonstrates more robust performance across both datasets.
-(2) Despite text truncation, \textsf{SHIELD} outperforms baselines on most metrics.
-On the one hand, this confirms the broad applicability and adaptability of \textsf{SHIELD}, suggesting its potential for various multimodal social media tasks.
-On the other hand, it highlights the prevalence of presupposed context and false claims in social media.
+The results suggest two main insights.
+(1) Among the baselines, although MCAN and CAFE were proposed after SAFE, neither outperforms it.
+This may be due to the lack of a validation set in their original training pipelines, which likely caused overfitting and weaker generalization.
+In contrast, SAFE shows stronger performance across both datasets.
+(2) Despite text truncation, \textsf{SHIELD} outperforms the baselines on most metrics, demonstrating its applicability to broader multimodal social media tasks and highlighting the prevalence of presupposed context and false claims in social media.